 They are supposed to lay their eggs in the nest boxes up above but they always choose to lay in the corner on the floor.
 Whatever floats their little chicken boats!
 As long as they keep laying I'm happy.
 Sometimes, however, they take liberties with my leniency and I find eggs like this:

 My kids love to collect eggs, too.
 Well, not the teenagers, but my teenagers don't love anything these days.
-Aren't those eggs pretty?
-The girl holding them is pretty, too, trust me on this one.

 When my chickens aren't busy laying eggs they just wander the yard eating bugs and looking cute.